ictnow/qlogman/README.md

 qlogman.ps1 [-WhatIf] -LogPath _Folder Path Logs Reside In_ -LogMatch _Wildcard to match logs_ [ -CompressAfter [number of days] | -RemoveAfter [number of days] ]

--WhatIf allows you to do a dry run to see what qlogman will do
+-WhatIf will show you what qlogman will do with a given set of parameters without actually doing it

 CompressAfter and RemoveAfter can be specified together - for example, you could compress logs older than 7 days, and remove the compressed file after it is older than 30 days.
 Compressing a log preserves the LastWriteTime from the original log so the directory can be sorted.